-- To enhance the professional knowledge and skills of special educators. - To enable the participants to apply analytic and research skills to the solution of current problems faced by special educators. - To provide special educators with the opportunity to examine and/or strengthen a sound basis for dealing with academic and behavioral challenges of students with special needs. - To provide special educators with the opportunity to acquire the leadership, classroom management, technological, and instructional skills necessary to meet the increasing demands of exceptional students. - To equip special educators in assessment and methods to provide intervention for students struggling in reading and other subject areas.
+- To enhance the professional knowledge and skills of special educators. - To enable the participants to apply analytic and research skills to the solution of current problems faced by special educators. - To provide special educators with the opportunity to examine and/or strengthen a sound basis for dealing with questions of ethics and values. - To provide special educators with the opportunity to acquire, refresh, or expand their knowledge of the role of research in education.

+- To provide special educators with the opportunity to acquire the leadership, classroom management, technological, and instructional skills necessary to meet the increasing demands of exceptional students. - To equip special educators in methods of assessment and instruction to provide appropriate interventions for students struggling in reading, math, and other subject areas. - To prepare special educators to understand language and behavioral challenges and develop effective strategies and interventions.